What Is It?

 Introducing the New Faith and Social Justice Track

-Starting in the Fall of 2014, the M.A. program will offer a new track in faith and social justice, focusing on developing the skills necessary for contemporary justice-oriented ministries.
+Starting in the Fall of 2014, the M.A. program will offer a track in faith and social justice, focusing on developing the skills necessary for contemporary justice-oriented ministries.

 The four additional courses in the Faith and Social Justice Track include: